Dark1z/memberavatarstatus/README.md

 ## **Features:**

-1. Option to Display Only User Avatar.
+1. Option to Display Only User Avatar for all and individual pages.
-2. Option to set User Avatar size to be displayed, with sample Avatar for easy viewing.
+2. Option to set User Avatar size to be displayed, with sample Avatar for easy configuration.
-3. Option to Display Only User Online Status.
+3. Option to Display Only User Online Status for all and individual pages.
+4. Option to set User Online Status Color, with sample for Both *Online* & *Offline* Status for easy configuration.
-4. Display User Avatar & Online Status in Member Page.
+5. Display User Avatar & Online Status in Member Page.
-5. Display User Avatar & Online Status in The Team Page.
+6. Display User Avatar & Online Status in The Team Page.
-6. Display User Avatar & Online Status in all Member Group Pages.
+7. Display User Avatar & Online Status in all Member Group Pages.
-7. Display User Avatar in ViewOnline [Who is online] Page.
+8. Display User Avatar in ViewOnline [Who is online] Page.
-8. Display User Avatar in "Who Is Online" Statistic Block at bottom of every Page wherever it Exists.
+9. Display User Avatar in "Who Is Online" Statistic Block at bottom of every Page wherever it Exists.
-9. Display User Avatar & Online Status in Index Page for Last Poster.
+10. Display User Avatar & Online Status in Index Page for Last Poster.
-10. Display User Avatar & Online Status in all Viewforum Pages for First & Last Poster.
+11. Display User Avatar & Online Status in all Viewforum Pages for First & Last Poster.
-11. Display User Avatar & Online Status in all Search Pages for Topic First & Last Poster & Post User.
+12. Display User Avatar & Online Status in all Search Pages for Topic First & Last Poster & Post User.
-12. Display User Avatar & Online Status in Posting Topic Review for Post User.
+13. Display User Avatar & Online Status in Posting Topic Review for Post User.
-13. Display User Avatar & Online Status in MCP Topic Review for Post User.
+14. Display User Avatar & Online Status in MCP Topic Review for Post User.
-14. Display User Avatar & Online Status in PM History Review for Post User.
+15. Display User Avatar & Online Status in PM History Review for Post User.
-15. Display Overview of all Settings on One Page in ACP.
-16. Display if phpBB's Avatar & Online Tracking is enabled or not in Overview Page in ACP.
-17. All settings are Organized in their respective section in ACP for easy Management.
+16. All settings are Organized in their respective section in ACP for easy Management.
-18. Currently there are 5 sections in ACP : *Memberlist* ,  *Viewonline* , *Viewforum* , *Search* , *Review* .
+17. Currently there are 7 sections in ACP : *Overview* ,  *General* ,  *Memberlist* ,  *Viewonline* , *Viewforum* , *Search* , *Review* .
+18. Display Overview of all Settings on One Page in ACP.
+19. Display if phpBB's Avatar & Online Tracking is enabled or not in Overview Page in ACP.

 ### For Detail's & ScreenShot's : [GitHub Page](https://dark-1.github.io/memberavatarstatus/)